We’ve been hearing lots of questions from Scholars about how stipends work, so we thought we’d offer a quick FAQ.

 I took some time off from college and want to go back.
 Can I get an advance on my stipend?

 We offer stipend advances on a case-by-case basis.
-Contact Ben Sweet in our office to schedule an appointment to talk about your options.
+Contact Miguel Mercedes in our office to schedule an appointment to talk about your options.

 I’m taking time off from college.
 Should I still complete the survey?